 To be honest with you I have run into 2 issues.
 Nothing major but always want to provide full disclosure when I write a review.
 I have actually used the VIP Warranty 2x and you will see why below.
 Each time Vortex’s customer service has been top notch in response to my questions and getting my binos fixed!

-My brother, uncle, and cousin have Diamondbacks and have not had any issues.
-As with any manufactured good there will be a low quality product produced but Vortex has made sure I have been taken care of.
+As with any manufactured good there will be issues but Vortex has made sure I have been taken care of.

 - Difficulty Screwing in Tripod Mount: The mounting hole for the tripod is located in the middle of the binos.
 Even spread as far apart as possible it can be difficult to screw in the tripod mount connector.
 There just isn’t a lot of room to screw it in and after taking them on and off a couple times in a day as you move from one scouting position to another it becomes annoying.
 If anyone has any tips I’m all ears.
 Please leave me a comment below.

 - Rubber Eye Relief Covers: Recently I took off the protective ocular lens cover and found that the rubber covers had fallen off.
 Obviously I was bummed and reached out to the warranty department at Vortex.
 I shipped out my binos (you do pay for shipping to Vortex) at the beginning of September and received them in working order within 3 weeks.
 Binos were fixed and I was pleased with how clean they looked.